List of Services

 Saturday, May 17, 2025

-10:00 am ET (2 hours)
+10:00 am (2 Hours)

-Members: $80 / Non-Members $100
+Member $80 / Non-Members $100

 Each year, Hollywood celebrates the best performances in motion pictures at the Oscars.
 Well, in this program, we note the worst ethics violations in the legal profession at the Ethys.
-Humorist Sean Carter will host the festivities and announce the award winners in such categories as: Worst Original Excuse, Best Courtroom Outburst, Most Creative Billing, Least Competent, and much more.
+Humorist Sean Carter will host the festivities and announce the award winners in such categories as: Worst Original Excuse, Best Courtroom Outburst, Most Creative Billing, Least Cometent, and much more.
 In the process of recapping some of the most egregious instances of unethical behavior, Mr. Carter will demonstrate how the rest of us can avoid more common ethical violations.

 -

-Thursday, May 22, 2025 - MESA CLE - Attorneys Are Not Accomplices: How to Avoid Crossing the Line from Counselor to Co-Conspirator
+Thursday, May 22, 2025 - MESA CLE - Attorneys are Not Accomplices: How to Avoid Crossing the Line from Counselor to Co-Conspirator

 Thursday, May 22, 2025